 - Listening – Social media isn’t just about producing content, it is about becoming a consumer of content as well.
 Administrators should be listening to both the feedback of their target audience and for inspiration from industry experts.
 Has time and manpower been allotted to this purpose?

 - Tools – Have you chosen which social media(s) you will be using and why?

 - Adjusting – Some posts are good, some are not.
 Are you prepared to make necessary adjustments to what you post and when you post it?

 - Strategy – Have you created a strategy that outlines the who, what, when, where and why of your campaign?

-TCC’s official social media efforts are managed by the Office of Communications and Publication Information.
+TCC’s official social media efforts are managed by the Office of Communications and Marketing.
 Divisional social media profiles and accounts are also guided by the Office.
 As TCC has a broad audience keeping in touch with the College via social media, be sure to notify the Communications Office upon creation of any new profile so that content and brand continuity can be monitored.

 Communications personnel are also available to walk you through the profile creation process and to provide expertise on setting up all the necessary information.
-If further support is needed, representatives from the Communications office can also be added to select social media sites to help monitor activities.
+If further support is needed, representatives from the Communications Office can also be added to select social media sites to help monitor activities.